Join the many student teachers who have had this valuable experience! Read our Application Tips and then complete the STAGE Application online.

 2. TWO REFERENCE LETTERS

-Submit applications and reference letters by emailing them to email@example.com (it is best if the application is in Word format)
+Submit applications and reference letters by emailing them to email@example.com

 You will be informed of the progress regarding your placement, when there is news to share.
 Feel free to communicate with your STAGE Campus Coordinator or with Interaction as questions arise about the status of your placement.
 Don’t be alarmed if it takes a number of months to secure a confirmation of placement.
 This is especially true of those applying for fall semester student teaching.

 Flexibility by prospective student teachers in the placement process is essential.
 We welcome your interest in specific schools as do the overseas schools, and are delighted when a placement can be obtained for you at your school of primary interest.
 Nevertheless, the cross-cultural experience, as one of the primary benefits of the STAGE experience, remains of value regardless of the specific school or country of placement.
 Two practices emerge as a result of that value:

 The Pre-Experience Orientation (PEO) is held twice each year (spring and fall—usually in September and April) and attendance at one of these is a required aspect of the STAGE experience.
 Unless there is a significant conflict, please plan to attend the PEO closest to your date of departure.

 6. STAGE PLACEMENT COORDINATOR

 The Interaction STAGE Placement Coordinator will keep you informed of progress on your placement.
 Once a placement has been obtained, the Coordinator will notify you (as well as your STAGE college/university rep) as soon as possible.

 7. REFUND POLICY